 While on this trip, healthcare is easily accessible in Cusco, Ollantaytambo, and Aguas Calientes.
 While camping in other areas of the country, it could take several hours to access healthcare.
-For any safety questions or concerns, please visit HX Global or email email@example.com.
+For any safety questions or concerns, please visit International SOS or email email@example.com.

 IMPORTANT NOTE ON YELLOW FEVER: While as of September 2011 it is not required that students receive their yellow fever vaccination to travel to Peru from the United States, other countries such as Costa Rica, require that you do have proof of your yellow fever vaccination before entering their county.
 Please make sure you consider your full travel itinerary when speaking to a doctor and always carry all records of your vaccinations and inoculations on you while traveling.
 Please also remember to check for updates on U.S requirements before travel to Peru or other countries.

 International SOS is one of the world’s leading providers of medical evacuation and travel services.
 All participants traveling with Rustic Pathways will have access to International SOS benefits through Rustic Pathways’ membership.